AdobeDocs/marketo-measure.en/help/bi-report-templates/marketo-measure-report-template-tableau.md

 ![](assets/marketo-measure-report-template-tableau-13.png)

 The currency conversion measures in this model substitute a value of 1.0 for the rate if no conversion rate can be identified.
-Separate measures have been created to display the currency value for the measure, and alert if a calculation includes more than one currency value (i.e. a value could not be converted to the selected currency).
+Separate measures have been created to display the currency value for the measure, and alert if a calculation includes more than one currency value (that is, a value could not be converted to the selected currency).
 These measures, Cost Currency and Revenue Currency, are included as tooltips in any visual which displays Cost or Revenue data.

 ![](assets/marketo-measure-report-template-tableau-14.png)